oprypin/crsfml/gitbook/window-opengl.md

 window = SF::RenderWindow.new(SF.video_mode(800, 600), "OpenGL", settings: settings)
 ```

-If any of these settings is not supported by the graphics card, CrSFML tries to find the closest valid match.
+If any of these settings is not supported by the graphics card, SFML tries to find the closest valid match.
 For example, if 4x anti-aliasing is too high, it tries 2x and then falls back to 0.
-In any case, you can check what settings CrSFML actually used with the `settings` function:
+In any case, you can check what settings SFML actually used with the `settings` method:

 ```ruby
 settings = window.settings